aixoss/aix-puppet/README.md

   tested against Puppet 5.3.3 and Puppet 5.3.5.<br>
  This aixautomation Puppet module enables automation of software maintenance operations on a list of AIX LPARs, by running this module on a NIM server managing these LPARs.<br>
- By software maintenance operations we mean : updates of AIX levels, updates of efix.<br>
+ By software maintenance operations we mean : updates of AIX levels, updates of eFix.<br>
  Necessary AIX level updates are automatically downloaded from FixCentral using 'suma' features, and are locally kept and shared between LPARs if possible.<br>
  Downloaded updates can then be automatically applied on a list of LPARs, through 'nim push' operations, therefore everything (i.e. all aixautomation logic) runs from the NIM server, and nothing needs to be installed on LPARs themselves.<br>
- List of necessary efix is computed (for each LPAR) and retrieved using 'flrtvc', downloaded, kept locally (in a local repository of the system where this Puppet module runs), and they are kept in a way they can be shared between LPARs.
-Each LPAR has its own list of efix to be applied, depending on its level and depending on the current list of efix already applied.
-Theses efix are then applied on each LPAR of the list (after being sorted by 'PACKAGING DATE' : so that most recent ones are applied first).
+ List of necessary eFix is computed (for each LPAR) and retrieved using 'flrtvc', downloaded, kept locally (in a local repository of the system where this Puppet module runs), and they are kept in a way they can be shared between LPARs.
+Each LPAR has its own list of eFix to be applied, depending on its level and depending on the current list of eFix already applied.
+Theses eFix are then applied on each LPAR of the list (after being sorted by 'PACKAGING DATE' : so that most recent ones are applied first).
   This operation is done by using NIM push mode (therefore as already said without performing any operation on the LPARs themselves, therefore without installing anything on these LPARs).